-Unscored VCE refers to students who complete their chosen VCE subjects but opt to not sit their final exams and do not receive an ATAR.
-Unscored VCE students are still required to achieve a Satisfactory result in their coursework for each subject.
+Unscored VCE refers to students who complete their chosen VCE subjects (at least four) but opt not to sit their final exams and do not receive an ATAR.
+Unscored VCE students are still required to achieve a Satisfactory result in their coursework for each subject and to undertake the SAC for each outcome.

-1.2 What constitutes an S for a VCE (VM) or VPC Unit?
+What constitutes an S for a VCE VM or VPC Unit?

-A student will receive an S for a unit in the Work Related Skills, Personal Development Skills, Numeracy Skills and Literacy Skills units when they have demonstrated competency in all learning outcomes for the unit.
+A student will receive an S for a unit in the Work Related Skills, Personal Development Skills, Numeracy and Literacy units when they have demonstrated competency in all learning outcomes for the unit.

 Outcomes will be assessed as either Satisfactory (S) or Not Satisfactory (N).
-Individual Graded Assessments may be graded as either Competent (C), In Progress (IP) or Not Yet Competent (NYC).
+Individual Graded Assessments may be graded as either Competent (C) or Not Yet Competent (NYC).